TABLES, CHAIRS, DESKS, BOXES, MIRRORS, DRESSERS, ETC.

 ROUNDED TOP DISPLAY CABINET

 ONE OF A KIND ALL HIGH GLOSS AUTOMOTIVE FINISH, DOUBLE DOME TOP DISPLAY CASE WITH LIGHTING, AND BEVELED GLASS DOORS, AND PANELS.
-THE KEY ESCHUTIONS ARE CUSTOM MADE FROM STERLING SILVER, AND THE PIG SHAPED KNOBS ARE CUSTOM MADE FROM HAWAII.
-THIS SPECIAL CABINET WAS SPECIALLY CRAFTED FOR MY WIFE LINDA, AFTER SHE WAS SO DISAPOINTED BY MISSING OUT ON A CABINET WITH THE SAME SHAPE AT A YARD SALE.
+THE KEY ESCUTCHEONS ARE CUSTOM MADE FROM STERLING SILVER, AND THE PIG SHAPED KNOBS ARE CUSTOM MADE FROM HAWAII.
+THIS SPECIAL CABINET WAS SPECIALLY CRAFTED FOR MY WIFE LINDA, AFTER SHE WAS SO DISAPPOINTED BY MISSING OUT ON A CABINET WITH THE SAME SHAPE AT A YARD SALE.

 A HEAVY CAST BRONZE CONSOLE TABLE WITH GLASS BEVELED TOP.
 FROM THE DECO PERIOD AROUND 1920'S. TWO FLANKING DOLPHINS AROUND A LARGE SHELL AND TWO GILDED BRONZE SPHERES.
 A SMALL FISH CENTERED OVER THE TIP OF THE SHELL WITH DECORATIVE TAIL.